crypto-chests/chests/README.md

 It's about trying to open the wallet before someone else does.

-If a wallet gets emptied, I will post here and on X the solution, that way you will be able to decide for yourself if the clues were enough to guess it.
+If a wallet gets emptied, I will post here and on X the solution, that way you will be able to decide for yourself if the clues were legit enough to be guessable (they are but it's hard - it's a multi months/years game).

 ### Can they be brute forced?
 What do the passwords look like?